 - o.
 The estimated costs and surety to meet the above requirements shall be reviewed by the Zoning Administrator who shall determine if the estimates adequately reflect the decommissioning costs and that the surety will guarantee performance.
-Should the Zoning Administrator determine that estimated costs and surety are insufficient, he shall determine adequate surety and communicate the deficiencies to the Applicant who shall then provide the adequate surety prior to the issuance of any land-disturbing permit. - p.
+Should the Zoning Administrator determine that estimated costs and surety are insufficient, he shall determine adequate surety and communicate the deficiency to the Applicant who shall then provide the adequate surety prior to the issuance of any land-disturbing permit. - p.
 Should the funds guaranteed for the decommissioning work for any reason not be sufficient to complete the decommissioning work, the Operators jointly and severally remain liable to the County for the difference between the guaranteed funds and the amounts required to decommission the Property.
 The County shall not be liable to any party in any way for the funds drawn pursuant to the conditions set out herein and expended in relation to decommissioning. - q.
-Should the Facility be abandoned, or should the decommissioning work not be diligently undertaken or performed according to the requirements herein as determined solely by the County and should the County draw down funds for the purpose of performing the decommissioning work herein and mobilize its contractors to perform the decommissioning work or otherwise incur liability to its contractors for the performance of the decommissioning work, the Operators shall have no right to perform the decommissioning work required herein unless specifically authorized by the County in a writing confirms that the County has incurred no liability to any contractors to perform the work or any such liability is transferrable as deemed acceptable by the County. - r.
-The Operators shall immediately, upon written demand by the County or any person or entity authorized to act on behalf of the County, without more, grant or release to the County, or any person or entity authorized to act on behalf of the County, under terms deemed acceptable solely by the County, all necessary real property rights, personal property rights, either or both, as determined solely by the County, other than fee simple ownership or a leasehold interest of the real property, so that the County or any person or entity authorized to act on behalf of the County or any person or entity authorized to act on behalf of the County or any person or entity authorized to act on behalf of the County may undertake any decommissioning work required herein that has not otherwise been performed as required herein.
+Should the Facility be abandoned, or should the decommissioning work not be diligently undertaken or performed according to the requirements herein, as determined solely by the County, and should the County draw down funds for the purpose of performing the decommissioning work herein and mobilize its contractors to perform the decommissioning work or otherwise incur liability to its contractors for the performance of the decommissioning work, the Operators shall have no right to perform the decommissioning work required herein unless specifically authorized by the County in writing and said writing shall confirm that the County has incurred no liability to any contractors to perform the work or any such liability is transferrable as deemed acceptable by the County. - r.
+The Operators shall immediately, upon written demand by the County or any person or entity authorized to act on behalf of the County, without more, grant or release to the County, or any person or entity authorized to act on behalf of the County, under terms deemed acceptable solely by the County, all necessary real property rights, personal property rights, either or both, as determined solely by the County, other than fee simple ownership or a leasehold interest of the real property, so that the County or any person or entity authorized to act on behalf of the County may undertake any decommissioning work required herein that has not otherwise been performed as required herein.
 This shall include, but not be limited to, releasing any interest in the personal property, facilities, fixtures, and structures which are to be removed and recycled, disposed or otherwise demolished.